LawZero

 Montreal

-Damiano is a research scientist at LawZero, where he works on (i) the maths behind the Scientist AI, (ii) model organisms to study elicitation, (iii) interpretability and evaluation techniques for situational awareness and introspection.
+Damiano is a research scientist at LawZero, where he works on (i) the maths behind the Scientist AI and (ii) interpretability and evaluation techniques for situational awareness and introspection.

 LawZero